Sanyastiy/Sanyastiy/README.md

 - 👋 Hi, I’m Alex Stout (also @Sanyastiy)
-- 👀 I’m interested in WordPress, Frontend development, JavaScript
+- 👀 Interested in WordPress development, Fullstack skills improvement, JavaScript learning
-- 🌱 I’m currently learning JavaScript
+- 🌱 Currently working on multiple WordPress projects.
+You still can send me a email if you want invite me in your project
-- 💞️ I’m looking to collaborate on  WordPress Projects, JavaScript and React study
+- 💞️ Curious about JavaScript and React study
 - 📫 You can reach me by akselsv@mail.ru
+- 🛩️ 🚁 Aviation fan 💙